Skip to main content

 • monetization

 The monetization of "It's Spring Again" has been criticized as a cash grab, with users noting that it feels more like a mobile app than a legitimate PC game.
-However, it does not feature any microtransactions, which some players may appreciate.
+Despite its simplistic design aimed at toddlers, the game does not include microtransactions.

-• “It's Spring Again is a mobile app that's been dumped on Steam as if it was a real PC game (it's not)... it's a cash grab by mobile devs.
+• “It's Spring Again is a mobile app that's been dumped on Steam as if it were a real PC game (it's not)... it's a cash grab by mobile developers.
 The game is a simple Adobe Flash-tier point-and-click educational game to teach toddlers about the seasons.”

 • stability

-The game suffers from significant stability issues, including poor performance and graphics glitches, leading to a strong recommendation against playing it on Linux.
+The game exhibits poor performance and graphics glitches, leading to a recommendation against its use on Linux systems.

 • “The poor performance and graphics glitches make this not recommended for Linux users.”